- Heritage Days workers on August long weekend

 The American Hellenic Educational Progressive Association (AHEPA) is one of the largest Hellenic heritage groups in the world and an important community service organization in North America.
 The AHEPA Family is an umbrella organisation that encompasses four divisions: AHEPA, the men’s division, the Daugnters of Penelope, the women’s division, the Sons of Pericles and the Maids of Athena, the youth divisions.

-On October 28, 1928, AHEPA Supreme President George Philies started the ﬁrst Canadian Chapter of AHEPA in Toronto.
-10 years after that date, AHEPA was coast to coast in Canada an serving the members, society, and leaving an incredible impression in each community in which we were engaged.
-Montreal, Ottawa, Belleville, Windsor, Kitchener, London, Hamilton, Calgary, Edmonton, Winnipeg, Saskatoon, Regina, Vancouver, Burnaby, and Victoria.
+On October 28, 1928, AHEPA Supreme President, George Philies, started the ﬁrst Canadian Chapter of AHEPA in Toronto.
+10 years after that date, AHEPA was coast-to-coast in Canada serving it’s members, society, and leaving an incredible impression in each community in which they were engaged: Montreal, Ottawa, Belleville, Windsor, Kitchener, London, Hamilton, Calgary, Edmonton, Winnipeg, Saskatoon, Regina, Vancouver, Burnaby, and Victoria.